How to Enforce a Parenting Time Order in a New Jersey Divorce Case

 The process for enforcing an existing parenting time order commences when the non-custodial parent files a motion to enforce with the court that issued the original custody degree.It is wise to use an experienced NJ custody lawyer to file the same.
 The motion typically seeks not only an order from the court directing the custodial parent to comply with the existing parenting time schedule but also sanctions.
 Sanctions can include everything from an award of attorney fees and costs assessed against the offending parent to a finding that the custodial parent is in contempt of court.
 In some cases, a court is capable of ordering a change of custody.
 The type of sanctions imposed by the court depends on the nature and extent of a custodial parent's interference with the parenting time of the other parent.
 If the problem of the custodial parent's interference with parenting time is extensive and repetitive or continuous, the level of sanctions imposed by the court can be significant.Hearing on Parenting Time Issues

 Once a motion is on file with the court, a judge may schedule the matter for a hearing.
 At a hearing, both parents are able to present evidence and testimony regarding the contention that the parenting time order is not being followed.Summary

 Courts take a dim view of a primary custodian of a minor child who interferes with the parenting time rights of the other parent.
 This stems from the underlying principle that it is in the best interests of a minor child to have strong relationships with both parents.

 The Law Offices of Peter Van Aulen has years of experience in regard to enforcing New Jersey parenting time orders.
-If you have any questions concerning the enforcement of a parenting time order, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation with a NJ custody lawyer.
+If you have any questions concerning the enforcement of a parenting time order, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free comprehensive in office consultation with a NJ custody lawyer.